Invasive Plant

 About This Species

-Also known as cornflower, Bachelor’s button is common in “wildflower” mixes.
 This invasive plant produces large amounts of seed and can easily invade dry meadows, fields, and grasslands.
+This can reduce crop yields and crowd out forage or native vegetation.

 How to Identify

-Plants are 30- to 90-cm tall.
-It is narrow growing with silvery-green leaves and single bright blue, purple, pink or white flowers.
+Flowers are blue, purple, pink or white, pompom-like and bell-shaped stemming from the top of the flower head.
 The flowers are dark around the edges, with a tattered fringe at the flower tips.

 Take Action